engtuncay/engtuncay.github.io/angular/angular intro.md

 The first file you should check out is README.md.
 It has some basic information on how to use CLI commands.
 Whenever you want to know more about how Angular CLI works make sure to visit the Angular CLI repository and Wiki.

 Some of the generated files might be unfamiliar to you.

-Link

 You can get more information at the bottom of the web page

 https://angular.io/guide/quickstart